 Please note we cannot guarantee requests for specific hotels because we sell from a small specially selected pool of hotels.
 This means that if one hotel is full, we are able to offer another of equal standard.
 Once your booking is confirmed, we’ll send you a comprehensive list of the hotels you’ll be staying in.

 Once you have received your booking confirmation, please check this carefully and contact us immediately if any information which appears on the confirmation or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
-We regret we cannot accept any liability if we are not notified of any inaccuracies, even if we are responsible for them, in any document within 10 days of our sending it out, (with the exception of airline tickets – see next paragraph).
-We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.
+We will not be liable for booking errors that are due to you or caused by Unavoidable and Extraordinary Circumstances.
+We will do our best to rectify any booking errors notified to us within 10 working days of our sending your confirmation.
+If the errors are due to you, you must meet any costs involved in doing so.

-Flight bookings are accepted on the basis that you have double checked the spellings of all travellers’ first and last names are as they appear in each traveller’s passport.
+Flight bookings are accepted on the basis that you have double checked the spellings of all travellers’ names are as they appear in each traveller’s passport.
 Please also double check your travel dates before instructing us to issue e-tickets.
-If this is not done and airline tickets are issued with incorrect name spellings, middle names instead of first names, flight dates or destinations, it is not uncommon for airlines to impose standard cancellation charges, and insist that a new reservation be made and paid for.
-We will not be responsible for any costs incurred to correct them.
+If this is not done and airline tickets are issued with incorrect name spellings, middle names instead of first names, flight dates or destinations, it is not uncommon for airlines to impose standard cancellation charges and insist that a new reservation be made and paid for.
+We will not be responsible for any costs incurred to correct them if any errors are due to you or caused by Unavoidable and Extraordinary Circumstances.
 Please note that these costs can be up to 100% of the value of the ticket.